vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 upper right arm.
 After a little while, I transferred the lighter bag to my right hand but kept the strap off my right shoulder until I could get back home and take it all off.

+## 2024-11-25: weight-lifting weight increase (addition of 10 lb dumb bells)

+On 2024-11-25, I introduced exercise 1 for 10 lb dumb bells as a new step at the end of my weight-lifting sequence.
+I had been planning to introduce this for a while, and had been blocked on purchasing the 10 lb dumb bells.
+I finally bought them on 2024-11-24 evening, allowing me to start using the 10 lb dumb bells.